Shakpak-Ata Cave Mosque

-Shakpak-ata mosque is a very impressive monument of Mangystau and bears the name of a Kazakh elder who could cure any disease
+Shakpak-Ata Mosque bears the name of a Kazakh elder who could cure any disease.

-Despite such an unusual structure and location, the mosque is regularly visited by believers, pilgrims and simply interested people not only from Kazakhstan, but from all over the world who are interested in the culture and history of this amazing country.
+Owing to such an unusual rock-cut structure and location, the mosque is regularly visited by pilgrims and tourists not only from Kazakhstan, but from all over the world.